 - life experiences, which can have negative or positive memories associated with a flavor

-- what foods you’ve eaten recently, which can alter your taste receptors
+- foods you've eaten recently, which can also alter your taste receptors

 - mood and stress levels, which alter how your brain perceives flavors

 That's why when someone says "coffee X is the best", what they really mean is "coffee X is the best to my specific tastes", and this isn't useful for you.

 We recommend you don't listen to coffee "connoisseurs", and instead, simply try different coffees.

 The best tasting coffee for you is one that you discover for yourself.
 Avoid sticking with specific brands, which hide the coffee origin from you.
 We've listed some of the best coffees in the world below for you to look into.